ChoKssa/WorkshopSwift/README.md

 Create a `LocalToiletInteractor` class, which implements `ToiletInteractor` too, but uses a local file, such as `toilets1.json` or `toilets2.json` (your choice).

 Your `LocalToiletInteractor` could use different methods on [Array](https://developer.apple.com/documentation/swift/array/) to skip `start` elements, filter by `type`, and keep `rows` elements.

+## 8. Your own API (bonus)

+Make your own API, compatible with your `APIToiletInteractor`.
+Your `APIToiletInteractor` should be able to contact your own API, and your API will use a `LocalToiletInteractor` to serve the data.

+You should use [vapor.codes](https://vapor.codes/) to implement the web server.